reAIM-Lab/ehr_foundation_model_benchmark/README.md

 Step 2.
 Extract patient representations using CEHR-GPT
 ------------------------
-For CEHR-GPT, we need to construct the patient sequences from the OMOP dataset given the task labels and prediction times, then we use the pre-trained cehr-bert to extract the patient representation at the prediction time.
+For CEHR-GPT, we need to construct the patient sequences from the OMOP dataset given the task labels and prediction times, then we use the pre-trained cehr-gpt to extract the patient representation at the prediction time.

 Set the environment variables
 ```bash